Notification

 If your device is unstable or crashes, your browser might disable WebGL.
 You can’t enforce WebGL on unstable WebGL devices.
 In some cases, it may help to update graphic card drivers or restart your browser.
 Learn more about WebGL support.

-When the call starts and framing is on, Meet reframes or centers your video if you’re:
+By default, video framing is turned on.
+Meet reframes or centers your video if you:

-• Not centered.
+• Aren't centered.
 If you're not centered, you can also recenter yourself.

 1. On your computer, open Google Meet.